SELab-2/OSOC-2/conventions.md

 ## `==` or `===`
 Both are [mostly safe for TypeScript users](https://www.youtube.com/watch?v=vBhRXMDlA18).
 I use `===` as that is what is used in the TypeScript codebase.

+## Github draft pull requests
+* When working on a new branch, create a [draft pull request](https://github.blog/2019-02-14-introducing-draft-pull-requests/) as soon as possible.

+>Reason: A good pull request is as much about collaboration as it is about code.
+So let your coworkers know what you are working on.

+* **Dont** add a header tag (WIP, DRAFT, DO NOT MERGE...) to your draft pull request .

+> Reason:  When draft pull requests were not yet a feature on github, people used these header tags to let their coworkers know that the pull request was not ready to merge yet.
+This has become obsolete now.